-To the Student: Your teacher will provide you with a chart to list similarities and differences between the Spanish and English languages.
-Using the chart, list as many cognates\, alphabet, accents, intonation, etc. that you can.
-(See SP1-1 PBA5)
+Directions to the Student: Your teacher will provide you with a chart to use to list similarities and differences between the language you are learning and English.
+Use the chart to list as many cognates, alphabet, accents, intonation etc. that you can.
+(See FR1-1 PBA5)

-□ Lists more than 10 accurate similarities and/or differences between the target language and English
+□ Lists more than 10 accurate similarities and/or differences between the target language and English.

-□ Lists at least 10 accurate similarities and/or differences between the target language and English
+□ Lists at least 10 accurate similarities and/or differences between the target language and English.

-□ Lists at least 7 accurate similarities and/or differences between the target language and English
+□ Lists at least 7 accurate similarities and/or differences between the target language and English.

-□ Lists fewer than 7 accurate similarities and/or differences between the target language and English
+□ Lists fewer than 7 accurate similarities and/or differences between the target language and English.

-\Remember - Cognates are words that look very similar, sound very similar, and mean the same thing in different languages.
+Cognates are words that look very similar, sound very similar, and mean the same thing in different languages.